 When we’re mentally, emotionally, and physically depleted, we don’t have any bandwidth left to think of and implement healthy forms of self-care.
-So, we revert to the fastest and easiest ways to comfort ourselves – things that we know will immediately give us some relief.
-And, let’s be honest, eating a bag of chips or drinking a bottle of wine quickly provides comfort, numbing, and respite from our troubles, but they aren’t actually going to help us cope and build resiliency!
+So, we revert to the fastest and easiest ways to comfort ourselves – things that we know will immediately give us some relief, like eating a bag of chips or drinking a bottle of wine.
+They quickly provide comfort, numbing, and respite from our troubles, but they aren’t actually going to help us cope and build resiliency!

 What is self-care?

 Self-care is an activity that you do to care for yourself, to improve your physical, emotional, or spiritual health.
 Acts of self-care can include going to bed on time, ending a phone call with a verbally abusive caller, writing in your journal, meditating, or going to the dentist.

 As you can see, self-care isn’t just pampering yourself.
 In fact, self-care isn’t always enjoyable – it’s the stuff we need to do to keep ourselves healthy, so we can be our best selves.

 Self-care can be a preventative activity that we do, to stay healthy, like exercising or eating healthfully.

 We also need to practice self-care in response to stress.
 And the more stress we are under, the more self-care we need.
 For example, if your spouse is in the hospital, you need to care for yourself in some additional ways beyond your regular preventative self-care routine.
 During this stressful time, your self-care might include praying in the hospital chapel, calling a friend, asking your sister to help watch your children, and so forth.

 What do you need when you’re overwhelmed and stressed?